hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/setup-foundry-and-write-basic-unit-test.md

 git submodule add https://github.com/foundry-rs/forge-std lib/forge-std
 ```

 This command will add the forge standard library into our Hedera project by creating a folder named `lib`.
-The forge standard library is the preferred testing library when working with Fonudry.
+The forge standard library is the preferred testing library when working with Foundry.

 Install the submodule dependencies